stanchev89/Food-Delivery/README.md

 ------------------------------------------------------------------

-'Frontend' folder is Angular based version of the app.
+'Frontend' folder is Angular based version of the app which is not finished yet.